cerebral/cerebral/docs/introduction/modules.md

 })
 ```

-You have now succesfully created state to your application, a title state.
+You have now succesfully added state to your application, a title state.
 This module will act as the root module of the project and needs to be added to the controller.

 Create a new file in `src` named **controller.js** and add the following content: